bxp151/bxp151.github.io/index.md

 ## Software Development

-PYPI Package Exploretransform
+- PYPI Package Exploretransform: Exploretransform consists of a set of functions that accelerate exploratory data analysis.
+The functions return data in common Python data formats enabling practitioners to easily utilize or extend the outputs as part of their workflows.

 `pip install exploretransform`

-Exploretransform consists of a set of functions that accelerate exploratory data analysis.
-The functions return data in common Python data formats enabling practitioners to easily utilize or extend the outputs as part of their workflows.

 - [PYPI Page](https://pypi.org/project/exploretransform/)
 - [GitHub Repository](https://github.com/bxp151/exploretransform)